Instagram automation can save time, but it needs rules. 🛡️

 Bottom line

-Safe Instagram automation means slow pacing, real targeting, and regular review.
+Safer Instagram automation means slow pacing, real targeting, clear stop rules, and regular review.
 Automate repeated work, but keep the strategy human.